Senior Vice President, Global Communications

 In 2000, Cervone served for a short period as vice president of Chrysler Group Communications for DaimlerChrysler AG in Auburn Hills, Mich.

-From 1985 to 1999, Cervone worked at Chrysler Corp. and then DaimlerChrysler AG in virtually every aspect of auto industry communications, from product and technology to supplier and crisis communications.
+From 1985 to 1999, Cervone worked at Chrysler Corp. – which became DaimlerChrysler AG – in virtually every aspect of auto industry communications, from product and technology to supplier and crisis communications.
 He managed pre- and post-merger communications related to the merger of Chrysler and Daimler-Benz.

 Cervone is a member of the Arthur Page Society, the Public Relations Society of America and The Seminar.
+He is a board member of Detroit Public Television (DPTV), The LaGrant Foundation and serves on the Advisory Council for the Department of Communication at the College of Charleston.
 He is a former trustee of The Institute for Public Relations, and former board member of the Automotive Press Association and the Ad Council.
+Cervone was also named one of the 2014 Automotive News All-Stars.